 The No-Relevant-Difference Argument commits only to a very modest claim: There are possible AIs who are not relevantly different.
 To argue against this possibility on broadly Searle-Lovelace-Penrose grounds will require going considerably farther than they themselves do.
-Pending further argument, we see no reason to think that all artificial entities must suffer from radical psychological deficiency.
+Pending further argument, we see no reason to think that all artificial entities must suffer from psychological deficiency.
 Perhaps the idea that AIs must necessarily lack consciousness, free will, or insight is attractive partly due to a culturally ingrained picture of AIs as deterministic, clockwork machines very different from us spontaneous, unpredictable humans.
-But we see no reason to think that human cognition is any less mechanical or more spontaneous than that of some possible machines.
-Why should we deny the possibility of realizing a psychological capacity on any of a variety of artificial material substrates?
+But we see no reason to think that human cognition is any less mechanical or more spontaneous than that of some possible artificial entities.

 Maybe consciousness, free will, or insight requires an immaterial soul?
-Here we follow Turing's (1950) response to a similar concern.7 If naturalism is true, then whatever process generates a soul in human beings might also generate a soul in an artificial being.
-Even if soulinstallation requires the miraculous touch of God, we're inclined to think that a god who cares enough about human consciousness, freedom, and insight to imbue us with souls might imbue the right sort of artificial entity with one also.
+Here we follow Turing's (1950) response to a similar concern.
+If naturalism is true, then whatever process generates a soul in human beings might also generate a soul in an artificial being.
+Even if soul-installation requires the miraculous touch of God, we're inclined to think that a god who cares enough about human consciousness, freedom, and insight to imbue us with souls might imbue the right sort of artificial entity with one also.